wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes_details/23-06/bullseye.md

 ## After the upgrade

-- Check that customization to your configuration files is still effective.
+- Verify that any changes you had made to your configuration files are still present and working.

-  During the upgrade, new version of configuration files are going to be installed, and these might override your local customization.
+  During the upgrade, new versions of configuration files are installed, and these might override your local changes.
 For example, the vim package provides a new `/etc/vim/vimrc` file.
 If you have customized this file, after the upgrade you'll have both a `/etc/vim/vimrc` and `/etc/vim/vimrc.dpkg-old` file, the former containing the new version of the file shipped by the vim package while the latter is your customized version.
 You should merge your customizations back into the new file, then delete the `.dpkg-old` file.